-The recent release of AAA’s study— ‘Think you Know All About Distracted Driving?
-Thing Again, Says AAA’—on hands-free voice control technology has brought back into the limelight the murky topic of hands-free and voice control technology as a solution to distracted driving.
+AAA’s study—‘Think you Know All About Distracted Driving?
+Thing Again, Says AAA’—on hands-free voice control technology brought back into the limelight the murky topic of hands-free and voice control technology as a solution to distracted driving.

-David Teater, National Safety Council, does an excellent job of explaining how our brains are simply not designed to multi-task (contrary to popular belief); David refers to it as ‘Toggle-Tasking’.
+David Teater, does an excellent job of explaining how our brains are simply not designed to multi-task (contrary to popular belief); David refers to it as ‘Toggle-Tasking.’
 The brain has to choose between two or more cognitively demanding tasks; driving is clearly cognitively demanding as is engaging in a conversation.

-Dr. David Strayer (who I had the privilege of meeting at the CAA/TIRF Driven to Distraction International Conference in Toronto last year where we were both speakers) is a Professor in the Cognitive and Neural Sciences area of the Department of Psychology at the University of Utah and is the director of the Center for the Prevention of Distracted Driving.
-Following their exhaustive research into the use of hands-free voice control technology, they found:
+Dr. David Strayer (who I had the privilege of meeting at the CAA/TIRF Driven to Distraction International Conference in Toronto in 2012 where we were both speakers) is an Adjunct Professor, Educational Psychology; Professor, Psychology Department and is the Director of the Center for the Prevention of Distracted Driving.
+Following exhaustive research into the use of hands-free voice control technology, they found:

 - there are significant impairments to driving that stem from the diversion of attention from the task of operating a motor vehicle